When Should You Perform a Factory Reset?

 Router Factory Reset FAQs

-How do I reset a NETGEAR Nighthawk Router?
+How long do I hold the Reset button to factory reset a NETGEAR router?